 According to Ginger Hultin, RDN, registered dietitian and spokesperson for the Academy of Nutrition and Dietetics, the hydrating properties of tea are the primary reason it helps manage headaches.
 The second reason?
 The anti-inflammatory antioxidant catechins.
-"All types of tea have special compounds like theobromine and theophylline as well as volatile oils, and minerals," she says.
+"All types of tea have special compounds1 like theobromine and theophylline as well as volatile oils, and minerals," she says.
 Here are six herbal teas registered dietitians and naturopathic doctors recommend in place of (or in conjunction with) conventional medicine.

 6 of the best teas for headaches:

-A Cellular and Infection Microbiology study found an imbalance in the gut microbiome can lead to migraines.
-According to Ginger Hultin, RDN, registered dietitian and spokesperson for the Academy of Nutrition and Dietetics, ginger is known to calm inflammation, be it in the gut or the nervous system.
-"So if that's the root of your headache or if there's a connection there, ginger tea could be an answer," she says.
+A Cellular and Infection Microbiology study found an imbalance in the gut microbiome can lead to migraines2.
+According to Ginger Hultin, RDN, registered dietitian and spokesperson for the Academy of Nutrition and Dietetics, ginger is known to calm inflammation, be it in the gut or the nervous system.3 "So if that's the root of your headache or if there's a connection there, ginger tea could be an answer," she says.

 While chamomile tea hasn't been directly linked to the cessation of headaches, it is a known relaxant and sleep aid.
 Meaning, "If your headaches are caused by tension or stress, chamomile could be very helpful," Hultin says.

-One review on the medicinal benefits of chamomile says it also "boosts the immune system and helps fight infections associated with colds."
+One review on the medicinal benefits of chamomile4 says it also "boosts the immune system and helps fight infections associated with colds."
 Headaches caused by colds, inflamed sinuses, or allergies may therefore be soothed by this type of tea.

-While the tea hasn't been directly linked to headache relief, she says, "The leaves contain menthol, and the oils can have many vitamins and nutrients including magnesium, potassium, and vitamins A and C." Plus the plant's antioxidant and anti-inflammatory benefits have been used to treat pain.
+While the tea hasn't been directly linked to headache relief, she says, "The leaves contain menthol, and the oils can have many vitamins and nutrients including magnesium, potassium, and vitamins A and C." Plus the plant's antioxidant and anti-inflammatory benefits have been used to treat pain5.

 While it may not be a guaranteed fix, "It could be worth trialing peppermint for your headaches," Hultin says.